leftbyte/blog/_posts/2023-06-27-hillbilly-chat.md

 # Next steps

-I tried changing the prompts so that more regional dialects and colloquialisms would be returned, but it seems like the only responses are from a "United States Southern" region, which starts to get stale quickly.
-My assumption is that the reason for this regionality is because the corpus of data sucked into GPT-3.5 is very US centric and doesn't discern between regional differences.
+I tried changing the prompts so that more regional dialects and colloquialisms would be returned but it seems like the only responses are from a "United States Southern" region, which starts to get stale quickly.
+My assumption is that the reason for this regionality is because the corpus of data ingested by GPT-3.5 is very US centric and doesn't discern between regional differences.
 The ideas to try to fix this are to 1. create my own vector database with a documents from different regions (books, articles, cartoons, etc) and feed that as context prompts into ChatGPT or